-The Company has applied the exemption as allowed by IAS 24 Related party disclosures not to disclose all government related transactions, as it is ultimately controlled by the government of the Republic of Uzbekistan.
-In the course of its ordinary business the Company enters into transactions with government-related entities.
+The Company has applied for the exemption as allowed by IAS 24 Related party disclosures not to disclose all government related transactions, as it is ultimately controlled by the government of the Republic of Uzbekistan.
+In the course of its ordinary business, the Company enters into transactions with government-related entities.
 Transactions with the state also include taxes.

 The only customer of the Company is the Central Bank of the Republic of Uzbekistan which is a related party.
-The Company also received loans from the National Bank for Foreign Economic Affairs of the Republic of Uzbekistan, the Ministry of Finance and other government owned banks which are also related parties (note 12).
-All Company's cash is placed on the current accounts in government owned banks.
+The Company also received loans from the National Bank for Foreign Economic Activity of the Republic of Uzbekistan, the Ministry of Economy and Finance and other government owned banks which are also related parties (note 12).
+All Company's cash is placed on the current accounts in government owned banks (note 10).
 Utilities consumed by the Company are fully supplied by government owned entities.
-Certain government owned entities supply the Company with essential consumables such as grinding balls, metal rolling, chemicals.
-In 2022, the Company's purchases from JSC Uzmetkombinat and JSC Navoiyazot, government owned entities, comprised USD 178 million and USD 121 million respectively (2021: USD 172 million and USD 118 million).
-Also, the Company has purchased the part of diesel from LLC Bukhara oil refinery factory in the amount of USD 100 million (2021: USD 18 million).
+Certain government owned entities supply the Company with essential consumables such as grinding balls, metal rolling, and chemicals.
+In 2023, the Company's purchases from JSC Uzmetkombinat and JSC Navoiyazot, government owned entities, comprised USD 168 million and USD 143 million respectively (2022: USD 178 million and USD 121 million).
+Also, the Company has purchased the part of diesel from LLC Bukhara oil refinery factory and LLC Uzbekistan GTL in the amount of USD 55 million (2022: USD 155 million).
 There were no other individually significant government related transactions.

-In 2022, key management personnel compensation included only short-term employee benefits and was equal to USD 1 million (2021: USD 1 million).
+In 2023, key management personnel compensation included only short-term employee benefits and was equal to USD 1 million (2022: USD 1 million).